pyeventsourcing/eventsourcing/README.md

 * Base class for event sourced projections or views (forthcoming)

-    * In memory event sourced projection, which needs to replay entire event stream when system starts up
+    * In memory event sourced projection, which needs to replay entire event stream when system starts up (forthcoming)

-    * Persistent event sourced projection, which stored its projected state, but needs to replay entire event stream when initialized
+    * Persistent event sourced projection, which stored its projected state, but needs to replay entire event stream when initialized (forthcoming)

 * Ability to clear and rebuild a persisted event sourced projection (such as an index), by republishing all events from the event store, with it as the only subscriber (forthcoming)